 E. Connect the 5V line of the Arduino to the breadboard along the opposite side from the ground, creating a 5V rail.

 F. Plug the two multiplexer chips across the breadboard's central trench and connect them up to the switch wires from the D-sub connectors (with HEF4067B chips, the 16 independent inputs Y0-Y15 run from pin 2 to pin 9 on one side and from pin 16 to pin 23 on the other).

-H. Connect each multiplexer's 4 address pins (pins 10, 11, 13, and 14) to 4 of the Arduino's digital input/output pins.
+H. Connect each multiplexer's four address pins (10, 11, 13, and 14) to four of the Arduino's digital input/output pins.
 These let the Arduino select which multiplexer input to receive as analog input.
 Here again, you can designate the sequence later in the software.

 J. Connect a 10kΩ pull-up resistor from each multiplexer input up to the 5V rail.
 This ties all the inputs to the 5V line and prevents them from having a floating signal.
 When a ball bearing is placed on a washer, the circuit is closed and the input voltage is pulled down to ground.

-A. Download and install the Arduino programming environment from www.arduino.cc and the BeatBearing project bundle here.
+A. Download and install the Arduino programming environment from www.arduino.cc and the BeatBearing project bundle.
 Launch the programming environment.
 Copy and paste the BeatBearing Arduino code into a new Arduino document, then save.

 B. Select Arduino Diecimilia from the Tools Board menu, then click File Upload to I/O Board.
 A message should appear in the comments pane at the bottom confirming that the board was successfully programmed.